agiledev-students-spring-2023/project-proposal-teamn/README.md

 Check the CURRENT DEAL page for games that are currently on sale.
 Games at its all time low price will be indicated by a special label.
 Games in this category can also be sorted by price and % discount.

-Log in to save games to your wish list and get notifications when it's at or below previous lowest price.
+Log in to save games to your wish list and get notifications when it's on sale or at or below previous lowest price.

 Comments on games to help others decide.